whdinata/mestara-034cd/mentorship.md

           - **Empowerment:** You will feel like you have the control over your career and destiny

-          - **Critical thinking**

-          You will work on solving a complex problem during the program
+          - **Critical thinking:** You will work on solving a complex problem during the program
-      - content: >-

           **Giving back**